Following are some of the most common questions people ask…

 What should I eat?

-In plain language, base your diet on garden vegetables, especially greens, lean meats, nuts and seeds, little starch and no sugar.
-That’s about as simple as we can get.
+In plain language, eat REAL FOODS.
+Base your diet on garden vegetables, especially greens, lean meats, nuts and seeds, little starch and no sugar.
+That’s about as simple as you can get.
 Many have observed that keeping your grocery cart to the perimeter of the grocery store while avoiding the aisles is a great way to protect your health.
-Food is perishable.
+Real food is perishable.
 The stuff with long shelf life is all circumspect.
 If you follow these simple guidelines you will benefit from nearly all that can be achieved through nutrition.